wstrinz/debugger/README.md

 Please report them [on github](http://github.com/cldwalker/debugger/issues).

 ## Known Issues
+* 2.0.0 support is only partially working and the test suite dies before it can finish.
 * If you place a debugger call at the end of a block, debugging will start at the next step and outside of your block.
 A simple work-around is to place a meaningless step (i.e. puts "STAY") at the end of your block and before debugger.